-All quotes include a reasonable amount of administration, updates and discussion time for your website development.
-For more information on this regard, please review our witten contract page.
+All quotes include a reasonable amount of administration, basic updates, and discussion time for your website development.

 However, where our kindness is being exceeded, and there are excessive requests on our time and/or generosity, we will let you know.
-If this continues, we may have to charge additional fees to make ‘further changes’ to the design or development of your project.
+If this continues, we may have to charge additional fees to make further changes to the design or development of your project as our direct costs will have increased.

-If you had been offered a ‘mates rates’ saving or similar to your pricing, then no longer act as a friend, the full commercial price becomes payable with immediate effect moving forward.
+If you had been offered a ‘mates rates’ saving or something similar to your pricing, and then no longer act as a friend in your interactions with us, the full commercial price becomes payable with immediate effect moving forward.

-All domain purchased in your own name, must be renewed through the company you purchased them from (unless of course you’d like our advice on who better to pay for the renewal of your domain name).
+All domain purchased in your own name by yourselves, must be renewed through the company you purchased them from.

 Domain names are typically purchased annually, and must therefore be renewed as such.
 However, don’t fall into renewing your domain name with any company who contacts you by post, or by email (ie particularly ‘Domain Register of America’ and similar).